 Sesame seeds have an impressive amount of iron at around 5mg per 100 grams serving.
 The RDA suggests that men 19 years old and on and women 51 and above consume 8mg/day of iron, while women 19 to 50 years old consume 18 mg/day.

-Throw sesame seeds in your go to salad for variety and nourishment.
+Throw sesame seeds in your go-to salad for variety and nourishment.

 Their name may seem somewhat controversial; however, the hemp seed’s origin differs from the plant associated with marijuana.
 Coming from the plant, Cannabis sativa L., the most desirable trait of the hemp seed is that it contains the complete spectrum of nine amino acids.

 Amino acids, building blocks of protein, are important for a variety of functions carried out by the human body every day.
-Much like flax seeds, hemp seeds are perfect for post workout muscle repair.
+Much like flax seeds, hemp seeds are perfect for post-workout muscle repair.

 Hemp Seeds are Beneficial for Anxiety

 Hemp seeds include the mineral magnesium.
-A lack of magnesium may increase* production of adrenaline and cortisol, hormones that are increased in times of stress.
+A lack of magnesium may increase the production of adrenaline and cortisol, hormones that are increased in times of stress.

-Inclusion of hemp seeds may help regulate these hormones therefore lowering anxiety.
+Inclusion of hemp seeds may help regulate these hormones, therefore, lowering anxiety.

 Looking to add something different to your morning oatmeal?
 Toss hemp seeds in your oatmeal bowl to kickstart your day!